gabyx/Githooks/README.md

    3. Checking the default `/usr/share/git-core/templates` folder.
    4. Search on the filesystem for matching directories.
    5. Offer to set up a new one, and make it `init.templateDir`.
-2. Write all chosen Githooks run-wrappers into the choosen directory:
+2. Write all chosen Githooks run-wrappers into the chosen directory:
    - either `init.templateDir` or
    - `core.hooksPath` depending on the install mode `--use-core-hooks-path`.
 3. Offer to enable automatic update checks.